Preeclampsia – My HELLP Syndrome Story

 At our baby shower.
 At this point in my pregnancy I was gaining weight daily from fluid retention.
 By the time Aram had arrived I had almost doubled my pre-pregnancy weight.

 At 31 weeks, I was so swollen I thought they were going to have to amputate my finger to get my wedding ring off.
 I started thinking that this couldn’t be normal.
 This never happened to my mom or sister in their pregnancies.
-I googled “swollen hands in pregnancy,” and the first 100 hits were all Preeclampsia related.
+I Googled “swollen hands in pregnancy,” and the first 100 hits were all Preeclampsia related.
 At this point, I had never even heard of Preeclampsia.
 I called in to L&D and a nurse came on.
 Our conversation:

 me: I think I have Preeclampsia, but I’m not sure